MikkelSchubert/paleomix/docs/installation.rst

     $ curl https://raw.githubusercontent.com/MikkelSchubert/paleomix/master/paleomix_environment.yaml
     $ conda env create -f paleomix_environment.yaml

-> Note the above command(s) currently only contain the dependencies for the bam_pipeline
+> Note the above command(s) currently only contain the dependencies for the BAM pipeline

 You can now activate the paleomix environment with::